 Brownout protection may be necessary if the utility power or generator power has inadequate power to prevent the voltage from dropping when the compressor starts.
 This is rare but can happen if the generator is undersized at the site or if the site is in a remote location far from the main power grid.
 Under normal circumstances, allowing the brownout to be ignored for a time period should not be needed.
-The 8201-164 is shipped in "0" do not ignore position.
+The 8201-164 is shipped with all the DIP switches in the 'off' or 'do not ignore' position (see Figure 41).